 Nicole is licensed in the state of Massachusetts as a Licensed Mental Health Counselor and School Adjustment Counselor.
 She received her Masters from Lesley University in Expressive Therapies, with a Mental Health Counseling specialization.
 Nicole received her Bachelor of Arts from Duke University in Public Policy.
 She has been with New England Academy since the 2009-10 school year and has been working with youth and families for almost fifteen years.
 With a specialty in Expressive Therapies, Nicole focuses on integrating the arts into therapy.

-Erin Murphy M.A., LMHC, MT-BC School Counselor
+Erin Boardman M.A., LMHC, MT-BC School Counselor

-Erin Murphy is a Licensed Mental Health Counselor in the state of Massachusetts.
+Erin Boardman is a Licensed Mental Health Counselor in the state of Massachusetts.
 She received her Masters in Expressive Therapies, with a Mental Health Counseling specialization from Lesley University.
 Erin is a board-certified music therapist, and has participated on the Massachusetts Music Therapy Alliance board since June 2010.
 Erin focuses on integrating music and creativity into the therapeutic process.

 Jackie Thompson, MSW, LICSW School Social Worker